MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 > [!NOTE]
 > Your AI Builder trial license is applicable at the user level, not the environment level: you can use your trial license on multiple environments.
 Another user would have to start their own trial or paid license to use your models in any environment.

-### Preview features

-AI Builder features that are in preview release status are free to use.
-You don't need to obtain a license to use AI Builder preview features.

 ### After the trial expires